haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/Measurement_Libs/weigh.rst

 - Inspecting the memory footprint of a value, such as a data type.
 This could be useful to determine whether your data type will fit in a CPU cache line or not.
 - Inspecting the memory footprint of a function.
 This information could inform the decision to manually apply certain GHC optimizations that might not be firing.
-Such as Lambda Lifting or the SAT transformation.
+Such as :ref:`Lambda Lifting <Lambda Lifting Chapter>` or the :ref:`SAT transformation <SAT Chapter>`.
 - Inspecting the memory footprint of a data structure under a certain load.
 This is useful information to tune the data structure specifically for that load.
   For example, one might make tradeoffs that create slower writes in exchange